Peyman20122/Stock-investment-portfolio-optimization/README.md

 - Use **Streamlit Cloud** (free for small projects) or Heroku for online deployment.
 - Purchase a custom domain (e.g., portfolioanalyzer.ir) from Namecheap and connect it.

-## Developers
-Developed by Grok (xAI) for beginner to intermediate investors.
-Contact us for questions or contributions.

 ## License
 MIT License - Free to use and modify with attribution.